ivira979/Music-Downloader/README.md

 ## Note

 - **yt-dlp**: Downloads the first YouTube search result for the song name/artist query.
 - **freyr-js**: Requires URLs from supported music services.
 Plain text searches are not supported.
 Supported services include Spotify, Apple Music, Deezer, Tidal, and more.
+Note: freyr-js may also encounter YouTube download restrictions similar to yt-dlp.
 - Downloads are temporary and cleaned up after providing the file.
 - Ensure you have permission to download and use the content.